Best Things To Do At Ground Zero In New York City

 Lower Manhattan has a number of tourist attractions such as Battery Park, Wall Street and its Charging Bull, City Hall, the New York Supreme Court and Trinity Church, among others.
 But if there is one thing that attracts thousands of tourists to this area, it is New York's Financial District.
 Here, among hundreds of suit-wearing executives, you'll discover imposing buildings such as the New York Stock Exchange and the famous buffalo, which you'll have to pet for good luck.

-Book a tour of Wall Street
+Book a tour of Lower Manhattan and Wall Street

 9. Mix culture and shopping at Brookfield Place

-The entrance to the Oculus mall at Christmas time| ©Hellotickets
+The entrance to the Oculus Mall at Christmastime| ©Hellotickets

-The entrance to the Oculus mall at Christmas time| ©Hellotickets
+The entrance to the Oculus Mall at Christmastime| ©Hellotickets

-What else to do at Brookfield Place?
+What else is there to do at Brookfield Place?

 Throughout the year, Brookfield Place hosts cultural activities such as exhibitions, concerts, performing arts and children's programmes for the whole family.
 If you're travelling to New York with children, it's a good idea to check out the cultural offerings on the official website because there's always something to do.